⚠ This report uses 1 cached data source older than refresh cadence. See Appendix D for details.

 CPWD DSR 2025 is a government rate schedule.
 Private developer projects in Delhi NCR typically run 10–25% above CPWD rates due to higher O&P (18–25% vs. 15%), premium finishing, and soft costs not fully captured in CPWD.
 Our rates include a spec multiplier but may still understate premium-market finishing cost.

-Monte Carlo uses independent distributions
+Monte Carlo uses correlated but simplified distributions

 No title or encumbrance check